 So we beg you, please, do your research… not only on the breed but also on Great Pyrenees breeders.
 We have a wealth of information on this website.
-You will be spending anywhere from 10 to 15 years, maybe more, with your companion.
+You will be spending anywhere from 10 to 15 years, maybe more, with your companion or working dog.
 It would be well worth your while to spend a few hours to learn about this magnificent dog to find out if it is, indeed, the breed for you.
 That investment of your time can make a world of difference.

 Interested in learning more about Puppy Mills?
 We have information for you here.

 Do you know how to select a good Great Pyrenees breeder?
 Learn here.